 My education career ended in the following decade.
 The health crisis that precipitated this was brought on by my lifestyle and a failure to pay attention to the impact that it was having upon a body that was changing.
 I have written much about this here, so I’ll skip over the details of the impact, save to say that everything has changed: marriage, career, hobbies and way of being.

 The irony is that my not paying attention has led to a current lifestyle that is all about paying attention.
 I have to pay attention to those signals our body gives us.
 Those signals that say slow down, rest, manage your commitments sensibly.
 If I don’t do this there are health repercussions.
-So over the last 3 years I have moved into doing a part time job, some project work for the Arts Council Wales, developing my mindful approach to photography; all whilst practicing paying attention to how I am.
+So over the last 3 years I have moved from doing a part time job, some project work for the Arts Council Wales, and developing my mindful approach to photography; all whilst practicing paying attention to how I am.
 I say practice because I still get it wrong.
 I fall over.
 I get up.
 I fall over.
 I get up.
 However it is now time for the next lifestyle change.

 How it is going to be

 I have now left my part time job.
 This is to free up space and time to develop my Mindful Photography Online Course: a course full of videos, slideshows, practices, a private course forum and lots of other goodies.
 I had hoped to be able to develop this whilst completing the final year of my part time job, but I just never manged enough dedicated time, whilst keeping everything else in balance.